cloudevents/spec/discovery/spec.md

 If the response Services include an `epoch` value then each MUST be greater than the Service's value prior to the delete operation.

-The follow responses are defined by this specification:
+The following responses are defined by this specification:
 - `200 OK` if the request was successfully processed.
-- `409 Conflict` if the given `epoch` was invalid.
+- `409 Conflict` if the given `epoch` was not greater than the current value.

 Other responses are allowed, but not defined by this specification.

-The format of the `200 OK` HTTP Response MUST adhere to the following:
+The format of the `200 OK` HTTP response MUST adhere to the following:
 ```
 200 OK
 Content-Type: application/json